How to pay yourself as a business owner in Canada

 Step-by-step guide to paying yourself

 Once you know which method fits your business, the next step is to put it into practice.
-Here's a simple breakdown of how to handle each payment type.
+Here's a breakdown of how to handle each payment type.

 Setting up an owner's draw